Marlon Beresford

-Marlon Beresford (born 2 September 1969) is an English former footballer who played as a goalkeeper.
+Marlon Beresford (born 2 September 1969) is an English former professional footballer and current goalkeeping coach at Stevenage.
 He formerly also worked as an accountancy tutor and sports commentator after retiring from football.
-He is currently working for Woking FC as a goalkeeping coach.

 Career

 Sheffield Wednesday and early loans

 Born in Lincoln, Lincolnshire, Beresford started his career in the Sheffield Wednesday youth system.
 He signed a professional contract in September 1987.
 While at the Yorkshire club, he was sent out on loan to Bury, Northampton Town twice and Crewe Alexandra.